-Once the LSIF data is uploaded, navigate to a code file for the targeted language in the repository, or repository sub-directory LSIF was generated from.
-LSIF data should now be the source of hover-tooltips, definitions, and references for that file (presuming that LSIF data exists for that file).
+Once the LSIF data is uploaded, navigate to a code file for the targeted language in the repository (or sub-directory) the LSIF index was generated from.
+LSIF data should now be the source of hover-tooltips, definitions, and references for that file.

 Now that you’re happy with the code intelligence on your repository, you need to make sure that is stays up to date with your repository.
 This can be done by periodically generating LSIF data, and pushing it to Sourcegraph.
 You can either add a step to your CI, or run it as a GitHub Action.